Final Product What You'll Be Creating

 Now we need to create the center of the plate.
 Draw a smaller ellipse as shown in the image below (or select the topmost ellipse and scale it down).
-Open up the Fill and Stroke dialog (Ctrl + Shift + F).
+Open up the Fill and Stroke dialog (Control + Shift + F).
 Then fill it with a flat gray color (979797).
 Drag the Alpha slider below the color wheel to 100.

 Give it a stroke color of b7b7b7 (full opacity).
 On the Stroke style tab set the width to match the picture below.
 The actual size of the stroke will vary depending on how big you drew your ellipses.
 For me, it was 3px, but you may end up with something different.

 The plate is almost finished now.
 The last step is to add a blurry drop-shadow.
 Duplicate the bottom-most ellipse (the dark gray base).
-Then blur it 10% (from the bottom of the Fill and Stroke window).
+Then Blur it 10% (from the bottom of the Fill and Stroke window).
 Place it below all the other objects.

 We’ll begin by drawing two shapes with the Bezier Curves tool (Shift + F6).
 Make one for the face of the coffee cup and one to form the outer rim of the cup.
 These shapes need to match up in width and the amount of curve.
 I recommend that you turn on the grid to help you draw these lines (Shift + #).
-Also note, Click to create a point, click and drag to create a curve.
+Also note, Click to create a point, click-drag to create a curve.